uwspstar/FullStack/CSharp/readme.md

 ### try/catch
 - A try/catch block has some performance cost, so you'll only want to use them when you really need them
+- Avoid using an empty catch block, like catch (Exception) {} , which does not take appropriate action to expose or handle an error.
+An empty or non-informative catch block can hide exceptions and can make your code more difficult to debug instead of easier.

 ### ++x and x++
 ```